One of the fascinating region to make you rejuvenated…………………..

 Kanchenjunga Base Camp Trek explores the eastern part of the great Himalayas and leads you to the north base camp of the third highest mountain in the world, Mt.
 Kanchenjunga.
 The region borders Sikkim, an Indian State, and Tibet of China.
 In 1988, Kanchenjunga was opened to foreign travelers, and since then, only a handful of trekkers have traversed this region because of its isolation and challenging terrain.
 Now, trekking in the Kanchenjunga region has become one of the premium routes in the Himalayas.
 Trek to Kanchenjunga Base Camp is strenuous and presents a wilderness venture.

 Kanchenjunga is also known as the "Five Treasures of the Great Snow- Gold, Silver, Precious Stones, Grain, and Holy Scriptures."
-Trekking through the beautiful Arun Valley, you will ascend towards the base camp.
+Trekking through the beautiful Arun Valley, you will ascend toward the base camp.
 The trail goes through the Kanchenjunga Conservation Area, home to some endangered species like snow leopard, Bengal tiger, red panda, Himalayan Black Bear, Assamese macaque, and numerous exotic birds.
 Likewise, you will pass by dense forests of rhododendron and bamboo along with cascading waterfalls and remote villages.

-Kanchenjunga Trekking route includes a diverse variety of terrain from sub-tropical forests to alpine grassland that further goes to the low river valley, glacial moraine, and rugged scree slopes.
+The Kanchenjunga Trekking route includes a diverse variety of terrain from sub-tropical forests to alpine grassland that further goes to the low river valley, glacial moraine, and rugged scree slopes.
 Along with the Kanchenjunga Base Camp Trekking trail, you can see panoramic views of many hills and Himalayan mountains like Mt.
 Everest (8,848 m), Mt.
 Lhotse (8,516 m), Mt.
 Makalu (8,481 m), KabruPeak (7,412 m), Mt.
 Jannu (7,710 m), Mera Peak (6,476 m), Rathong (6,682 m), and numerous others.
 Likewise, the trail also offers breathtaking landscapes.

-You will cross the main four passes at Ghunsa from the South side Sele La Pass (4,240m)/ Sele La High Camp, Sinion La Pass (4,440 m), Mirgin La Pass (4,480 m), and Sinelapche Bhanjyang (4,636m) during the trek.
+You will cross the main four passes at Ghunsa from the South side of Sele La Pass (4,240m)/ Sele La High Camp, Sinion La Pass (4,440 m), Mirgin La Pass (4,480 m), and Sinelapche Bhanjyang (4,636m) during the trek.
 While passing through the villages, you will get to see the lifestyle and rich culture of the locals.
 There are many monasteries and Stupas on the way as well.
 Kanchenjunga Trek is a once-in-a-lifetime journey that offers an experience, unlike any other place.
 You will learn many life lessons while trekking.

 It is hard for us to give you the best picture of the trail as it is amazing and changing with every new village.
 And believe us, it only gets better.
-You can also add Kanchenjunga South Base Camp Trek in the journey to take it to the ultimate level.
-For more information regarding Kanchenjunga Base Camp Trek cost or any queries, contact us anytime.
+You can also add Kanchenjunga South Base Camp Trek to the journey to take it to the ultimate level.
+For more information regarding the Kanchenjunga Base Camp Trek cost or any queries, contact us anytime.

 Kanchenjunga Trek Permit:

 You need to get a special trekking permit from the Nepal Tourism Board because the Kanchenjunga region is one of the restricted areas of Nepal.
 Likewise, you also have to get the Kanchenjunga Conservation Area Permit (KCAP).
-To get these two permits, you need to have a valid passport (at least six months legality) and a visa.
+To get these two permits, you need to have a valid passport (at least six months of legality) and a visa.